BrockU-4P02-Logistics-System/Frontend/README.md

 > Interactive mapping for multi-driver TSP routing (up to 10 drivers)

 Re-Route is a React-based frontend for planning and optimizing routes across multiple drivers.
 With support for up to **10 drivers**, it offers a seamless UI with dark mode, persistent route management, secure payments, and easy sign-in options.
+Re-Route is currently hosted at https://re-route.ca

 ## Table of Contents